liangqing/syncrypto/README.rst

     syncrypto [encrypted folder] [plaintext folder]

-this command will prompt you to input a password, if the encrypted folder is empty, the input password will set to the folder, or it will be used to verify the password.
+it will prompt you to input a password, if the encrypted folder is empty, the input password will be set to the encrypted folder, or it will be used to verify the password you set before.